-According to the VA Office of Rural Health, out of the 22 million veterans in the United States, 5.2 million live in rural areas.
+According to the VA Office of Rural Health, out of the 18.2 million veterans in the United States, 4.7 million live in rural areas.
 Of these rural veterans, 6% are women.
-According to a 2014 Journal of Rural Health article, rural women veterans are less likely than their urban counterparts to seek mental healthcare from Veterans Affairs (VA) facilities.
+According to a 2014 Journal of Rural Health article, rural women veterans were less likely than their urban counterparts to seek mental healthcare from Veterans Affairs (VA) facilities.
 The VA Palo Alto Health Care System (VAPAHCS) in California is working to increase access for these women through telemental health.

 STAIR works to reduce PTSD and increase participants' social functioning.
-The 10-week program helps women build skills such as:
+The 10-week program helps veterans build skills such as:

 - Mood management